 8. Ontario’s Wes Anderson-themed Airbnb House

-In the picturesque town of Price Edward, Ontario, Canada, you’ll find an Airbnb that is an ode to the one and only.
+In picturesque Price Edward County, Ontario, Canada, you’ll find an Airbnb that is an ode to the one and only.
 Finally, someone had the good sense to decorate their Airbnb, inspired by all Wes’ movies under one roof.

 Take a tour here.